-"You know who ordered the abolition of flogging?"
+"You know who ordered the abolition of flogging ?"

-[&]quot; Lord Bentinck."
+" Lord Bentinck."

-^{} General orders by the Commander-in-Chief, of the 5th of January, 1797, declare that no sipahee or trooper of our native army shall be dismissed from the service by the sentence of any but a general court-martial.
-General orders by the Commander-in-chief, Lord Combermere, of the 19th of March, 1827, declare that his excellency is of opinion that the quiet and orderly habits of the native soldiers are such, that it can very seldom be necessary to have recourse to the punishment of flogging, which might be almost entirely abolished, with great advantage to their character and feelings; and directs that no native soldier shall in future be sentenced to corporal punishment unless for the crime of stealing, marauding, or gross insurbordination, where the individuals are deemed unworthy to continue in the ranks of the army.
+General orders by the Commander-in-Chief, of the 5th of January, 1797, declare that no sipahee or trooper of our native "And you know that it was at his recommendation the honourable Company gave the increase of pay, with length of service?"

+army shall be dismissed from the service by the sentence of any but a general court-martial.
+General orders by the Commanderin-chief, Lord Combermere, of the 19th of March, 1827, declare that his excellency is of opinion that the quiet and orderly habits of the native soldiers are such, that it can very seldom be necessary to have recourse to the punishment of flogging, which might be almost entirely abolished, with great advantage to their character and feelings; and directs that no native soldier shall in future be sentenced to corporal punishment unless for the crime of stealing, marauding, or gross insurbordination, where the individuals are deemed unworthy to continue in the ranks of the army.
 No such sentence by a regimental, detachment, or brigade court-martial was to be carried into effect till confirmed by the general officer commanding the division.
 When flogged the soldier was invariably to be discharged from the service.